Review: Citi Rewards Credit Card

 • you will earn 4 mpd when you use the Citi Rewards Card to make an in-app credit card transaction with Deliveroo.

-However, there are some platforms e.g. Kris+ which only allow you to pay with Apple or Google Pay, so don’t use the Citi Rewards Card here (protip: pairing it with Amaze helps overcome the restriction!)
+However, there are some apps (e.g. Kris+) which only allow you to pay with Apple or Google Pay, so don’t use the Citi Rewards Card here (pairing it with Amaze would help overcome the restriction, though be mindful of the new 1% fee for SGD transactions).

 Explained: Citi Rewards Card mobile wallet blacklist